EQWorks/python-curriculum/ff-outro.md

 The company started as profitable from day one, refrained from taking external funding until [July 2012](https://www.reuters.com/article/github-fundraising/github-raises-100-mln-from-andreessen-horowitz-idUSL2E8I9AV320120709), and stayed as a flat organization with 234+ employees until [17 July 2014](https://en.wikipedia.org/wiki/Timeline_of_GitHub).

 Perhaps the root of their success is a culture that emphasizes [people's happiness instead of money](https://tom.preston-werner.com/2010/10/18/optimize-for-happiness.html).
-The culture reflects in their ability to [develop quality products](https://github.blog/changelog/) that embrace and encourage the best practices from open-source communities and benefit even proprietary developments.
+The culture reflects in their ability to [develop quality products](https://github.blog/changelog/) that embrace and encourage the best practices from the open-source community and benefit even proprietary developments.
 Not surprisingly, they are also a large contributor to various open-source software projects, with an adopted [Open Source (Almost) Everything](https://tom.preston-werner.com/2011/11/22/open-source-everything.html) mindset.

 Such emphasis on people's happiness through their interpretation of open-source practices allows the company to attract top talents worldwide to collaborate on a service platform enjoyed by their users.
 By 2010 (a little over three years since inception), GitHub has claimed to be the largest host of source code in the world until today.